Top Advanced Linux Commands: Way To become an administrator

 +This operator is used to add permission to a file/directory

--This operator is used to remove permission to file/directory
+This operator is used to remove permission to file/directory

 =This operator is used to assign equal permission to file/directory